Oct 4, 2021

 Does the size of the sensor backplate "capture" photons?
 The answer is NO!
 We know pixels capture photons and pixels (photocells) convert photons into electrons.
 This is the main reason why scientists improve pixel (photocell) sensitivity and why they don't design bigger sensors.
 That said, the size of the sensor does play a role.
 Any idea what?
 Think of image effects like background blur.

 Olympus photographers are familiar with 12MP or 20MP (MFT) sensors.
 The pixel diameter of 12MP sensors is almost double that of 20MP sensors.
 We know the EM1 III has one of the most sensitive M43 sensors and delivers far superior IQ to any of the older 12MP MFT sensors.
 Ever wondered why?
-Could one of the reasons be, sensors with lower Temporal Noise has cleaner images?
+Could one of the reasons be, that sensors with lower Temporal Noise have cleaner images?

 Study DxO Mark results for the EM1 II sensor.